matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ```

-For example, if column a is declared as UNIQUE and contains the value 1, the following two statements have similar effect:
+For example，if column a is declared as UNIQUE and contains the value 1，the following two statements have similar effect：

 ```
 INSERT INTO t1 (a,b,c) VALUES (1,2,3)